 - Explain how hiking is an aerobic activity.
 Develop a plan for conditioning yourself for 10-mile hikes, and describe how you will increase your fitness for longer hikes.

-- Take a hike of 20 continuous miles in one day following a hike plan you have prepared.
-You may stop for as many short rest periods as needed, as well as one meal, but not for an extended period (example: overnight). *
+- You may stop for as many short rest periods as needed, as well as one meal, during each hike, but not for an extended period such as overnight.*

-- After each of the hikes (or during each hike if on one continuous “trek”) in requirements 4 and 5, write a short reflection of your experience.
-Give dates and descriptions of routes covered, the weather, and any interesting things you saw.
+- After each of the hikes (or during each hike if on one continuous “trek”) in requirement 4, write a short report on your hike.
+For each hike, give the date and description (or map) of the route covered, the weather, any interesting things you saw, and any challenges you had and how you overcame them.
 It may include something you learned about yourself, about the outdoors, or about others you were hiking with.
 Share this with your merit badge counselor.

 * The required hikes for this badge may be used in fulfilling hiking requirements for rank advancement.
 However, these hikes cannot be used to fulfill requirements of other merit badges.

-To summarize, requirements 1-4 test your knowledge of hiking and trail safety, while requirements 5-8 are based on the actual hikes you’ll need to complete.
-In this article, I’ll be providing you with detailed answers to each of the knowledge requirements so that you can complete your hiking merit badge worksheet and trek safely when finishing requirements 5-8.
+To summarize, requirements 1-3 test your knowledge of hiking and trail safety, while requirements 4-5 are based on the actual hikes you’ll need to complete!
+In this article, I’ll be providing you with detailed answers to each of the knowledge requirements so that you can complete your Hiking merit badge worksheet and trek safely. 🙂

-You’ll also need to write a pre-hike plan and post-hike report for each of the 6 hikes you complete.
-Now that you understand how best to use this guide, let’s jump right into answering the knowledge requirements so you can begin earning your hiking merit badge!
+Keep in mind, you’ll also need to write a pre-hike plan and post-hike report for each of the 6 hikes you complete.
+Now that you understand how best to use this guide, let’s jump into answering the knowledge requirements so you can begin earning your Hiking merit badge!

 - Dangerous Terrain